 *All children will have support in class through quality first teaching which includes differentiation through resources,support and activities;

-*A range of children from each class will be withdrawn for short periods to cover basic strategies and fluency of skills through post and pre teaching tasks.
-These intervention tasks are led by the class teacher and linked to tasks completed within the class by the ‘Wave 2’ team.
+*A range of children from each class will have extra teaching or a learning intervention within the classroom for short periods to cover basic strategies and fluency of skills through post and pre teaching tasks.
+These intervention tasks are led by the class teacher and linked to tasks completed within the class by the class teaching assistant in the morning.

 *Some selected children will complete bespoke well researched SEN intervention programmes and/or individual work within the schools foundation group or social, emotional and physical groups.
 These are led by the SEND team and communicated to parents through myplan meetings.